Deonatan/ProfitPrediction/README.md

 # ProfitPrediction
-Creating a machine learning model to predict profit based on previous profit data.
+:point_right: Forecasting profit of a company using supervised machine learning algorithm (Linear Regression) with the given previous profit dataset.
+:point_right: Optimizing and visualizing cost function by using gradient descent.